 Top 6 Books For Getting Started In Apologetics

-This list is by no means extensive, and I will add to it over time.
+This list is by no means extensive.
 I wanted to give you a great starting point and leave you with a strong foundation on a number of topics.

 Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels by J. Warner Wallace